Skip to content

 The Phillies offense showed a little bit of life in the ninth, but it wasn’t enough.
 Bohm finished 0-for-3 but hit a sacrifice fly deep to center field that scored Adolis García from third base.
 A single from Marsh brought the tying run to the plate, but Edmundo Sosa and Trea Turner flew out and popped out, respectively, to end it.

-“I feel like on both sides of ball, we’re just kind of really struggling to find our stride,” Schwarber said.
+“I feel like on both sides of the ball, we’re just kind of really struggling to find our stride,” Schwarber said.
 “You go to the last inning for us, we get a break.
 We get a couple hits there, and we’re in striking distance.
 It’s our job that we go out there and we keep working, and keep battling, and keep going to figure out what we have to do.”

 The Phillies rotation will get a reinforcement on Saturday, when Zack Wheeler is activated from the injured list to make his season debut.
 But it’s fair to wonder what version of Wheeler will be on the mound in Atlanta in his first major league start after thoracic outlet decompression surgery.
 In the meantime, the Phillies need their strength to be their strength again.

 “There’s been times that a lot of us think that we can pick up the slack, and me included,” Luzardo said.
 “I think that we’re getting there.
 We’re taking a step in the right direction.
-Obviously, it needs to happen sooner, rather than later.”
+Obviously, it needs to happen sooner rather than later.”

 The Inquirer logo